Cecilia Beaux: Green Alley

 In 1910, her beloved Uncle Willie died.
-Though devastated by the loss, at fifty-five years of age, Beaux remained highly productive.
+Though devastated by the loss, at 55 year old, Beaux remained highly productive.
 In the next five years she painted almost 25 percent of her lifetime output and received a steady stream of honors.
 She had a major exhibition of 35 paintings at the Corcoran Gallery of Art in Washington, D.C., in 1912.
 Despite her continuing production and accolades, however, Beaux was working against the current of tastes and trends in art.
 The famed "Armory Show" of 1913 in New York City was a landmark presentation of 1,200 paintings showcasing Modernism.
 Beaux believed that the public, initially of mixed opinion about the "new" art, would ultimately reject it and return its favor to the Pre-Impressionists.

 Beaux was crippled after breaking her hip while walking in Paris in 1924.
 With her health impaired, her work output dwindled for the remainder of her life.
 That same year Beaux was asked to produce a self-portrait for the Medici collection in the Uffizi Gallery in Florence.
 In 1930 she published an autobiography, Background with Figures.
 Her later life was filled with honors.
 In 1930 she was elected a member of the National Institute of Arts and Letters; in 1933 came membership in the American Academy of Arts and Letters, which two years later organized the first major retrospective of her work.
 Also in 1933 Eleanor Roosevelt honored Beaux as "the American woman who had made the greatest contribution to the culture of the world".
 In 1942 The National Institute of Arts and Letters awarded her a gold medal for lifetime achievement.

-Death and critical regard
+Death

-Cecilia Beaux died at the age of 87 on September 17, 1942, in Gloucester, Massachusetts.
-She was buried at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
-In her will she left a Duncan Phyfe rosewood secretaire made for her father to her cherished nephew Cecil Kent Drinker, a Harvard physician whom she had painted as a young boy.
+Beaux died at the age of 87 on September 17, 1942, in Gloucester, Massachusetts.
+She was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
+In her will she left a Duncan Phyfe rosewood secretaire made for her father to her cherished nephew Cecil Kent Drinker, a Harvard University physician whom she had painted as a young boy and who later founded the Harvard School of Public Health.